OriginalFenno/do-er/readme.md

 Improvements that aren't necessary for my use case, but that I might get round to one day:

-If you schedule a task without a start time, i.e. effective immediately, it may run immediately or it may wait for the next scheduled execution
+If you schedule a task with a non-specific schedule and no start time, i.e. every 60 seconds effective immediately, it may run immediately OR it may wait for the next scheduled execution.

 When a task finishes running, it will discard any triggers that have elapsed; e.g. if a task starts hourly but takes 65 minutes to complete, it will wait 55 minutes before starting again.
 For me this is preferable, but I may add the ability to vary this.

-Schedules are NOT durable, nor are they likely to be.
-My use case is scheduled data-load applications, so I want to have an application trigger a process recurrently and give detailed feedback about both the outcome of the task and the state of the schedule (i.e. run count, next run, last successful run, current state)
+Schedules are not durable - my use case is small self-contained data-load applications, so I have the luxury of hard-coding the schedule and not having to worry about file system permissions etc.